CakeCrusher/mimicbot/README.md

 - pip (verify with `pip --version`)
   - Install with `py get-pip.py` or follow the official [pip installation guide](https://pip.pypa.io/en/stable/installation/).

+### Note
+If you run into any issues, you dont know how to deal with.
+Utilize the mimicbot [Dockerfile](https://github.com/CakeCrusher/mimicbot/blob/master/Dockerfile) to [spin up a functional environment](https://github.com/CakeCrusher/mimicbot#spining-up-docker-environement).

 ### Steps
 1. Clone the repository `git clone https://github.com/CakeCrusher/mimicbot.git`